SERG-Delft/testknight/documentation/scrum/week4/retrospective-wk4.md

 - *Frontend (Cristian, Mathanrajan):*
     - [x] Fix the inconsistency bug in the UI for the test case.
     - [x] Create the mockups for checklist -> show them to the client.
-    - [x] Create the mockups for assertions suggestion-> show them to the client.
+    - [x] Create the mockups for assertion suggestion-> show them to the client.
     - [x] Create the mockups for coverage -> show them to the client.
     - [x] Embed the functionality of the checklist with the UI.
-    - [x] Implement the UI for the assertions suggestions.
+    - [x] Implement the UI for the assertion suggestions.
     - [x] Refine the Copy Paste tab to use a Tree instead of a list of Panels.
     - [x] Add shortcuts for the buttons (Copy Paste feature).
     - [x] Add shortcuts for the buttons (Checklist feature).